 Kiley Lane Parker DIRECTOR/WRITER/PRODUCER

 Parker has been working in documentary film and television for over a decade.
 A broadcast journalism and political science graduate of the University of Colorado at Boulder; she began her career in radio and as a writer for both print and television.
 In 2005 she moved to Telluride, Colorado where she became the production manager, senior editor/producer, and on-camera host for Plum TV.
-Now rooted in her home state of Kentucky, Parker heads up her own brand consulting and creative media firm, ParkerLane, LLC.
+Now rooted in her home state of Kentucky, Parker heads up her own marketing consulting and creative media firm, ParkerLane, LLC.
 She continues to write, direct, and produce programs for the television and the web, and to raise her daughter to dream big and to never be afraid to fail.
 She is available to come and speak and would love to visit with you.